 You may pay the planning obligation using the following payment methods:

-1. Online: The best way to make a payment is by paying online:
+The best way to make a payment is by paying online.
+You will need:

 Yes.
 However, in many cases the CIL will be paid on development that does not require a S106 Agreement.
 There will also be certain types of development that require both the CIL payment and a S106 Agreement (where the threshold for the requirement of a S106 Agreement is triggered).